whoyaho/coding-test/Readme.md

 - You may delete the base code or change the structure.
 - Please implement **collision detection when the ball hits the wall**.
 - Please develop using **TypeScript**.
+- Please modify the **Readme.md** file according to your assignment results.
+- If you created a private repository, please add the following emails as github collaborators:
+  - sharon@whoyaho.com
+  - circlestone@whoyaho.com
+  - mincheol@whoyaho.com
+  - ceo@whoyaho.com

 ---